tea3/hexo-related-popular-posts/README.md

 # hexo-related-popular-posts

 A hexo plugin that generates a list of links to related posts or popular posts.
-Also , this plugin can get Visitor Counts (PV) on posts.
+Also , this plugin can display Visitor Counts (Pageview) on posts.

 ## Overview